 - Clickable links that go directly to the necessary Fangraphs pages to make your projection process as efficient as possible

-- A calculation of R and RBI
+- An improved method of forecasting R and RBI

 - A detailed instruction manual to walk you through the process and how to use the Excel file